juju2143/flufflepuff/README.md

 BrainPuff
 =========

-BrainPuff is a programming language based on Brainfuck and the speech of everyone's favorite fluffy pony, Fluffle Puff.
+BrainPuff is a programming language based on Brainfuck and the speech of everypony's favorite fluffy pony, Fluffle Puff.

 Conversion table
 ----------------